CognisynAI/Mission/README.md

 ### **GLOBAL REPRESENTATION**

-*to honor, learn, and document practices of natural resource management from lineages of folk and traditional ecological knowledge to understand how a new era of ecological institutions can nurture and legitimize non-Western, non-dualist conceptions of human-environmental relation."
-Austin Wade Smith
+*"_to honor, learn, and document practices of natural resource management from lineages of folk and traditional ecological knowledge to understand how a new era of ecological institutions can nurture and legitimize non-Western, non-dualist conceptions of human-environmental relation._" Austin Wade Smith

 * Diverse Ecosystems and Cultures:
   With accurate geospatial data from around the world, the game can represent a wide range of ecosystems and cultures, allowing players to learn about and engage with different parts of the globe.